Controlling Wasserstein Distances by Kernel Norms with Application to Compressive Statistical Learning: Controlling Wasserstein Distances by Kernel Norms

-Then for any $1\leq p <s$ there exists a constant $C=C_{d,s,p}>0$ such that:
+Then for any $1\leq p <\expo$ there exists a constant $C'=C'_{d,\expo,p}>0$ such that

-\end{restatable} This theorem has many implications.
-First it shows that, for a wide range of TI p.s.d. kernels, and under mild assumptions, $(\Sfrak,W_p)$ is $(\kappa,\delta=\frac{2(s-p)}{(d+2s)p})$-embeddable with error $\eta > 0$.
-We will see with the example in Section \ref{sec:example_rbf} how this error term can be controlled.
-We emphasize that few assumptions on $\Sfrak$ are required: the distributions in the model set must have uniformly bounded $s$-moment, \ie\ $\sup_{\pi \in \Sfrak} \E_{\xbf \sim \pi}[\|\xbf\|_2^{s}]<+\infty$.
-This assumption is verified when, for example if $\Sfrak$ is the space of GMMs whose parameters are in a compact subspace as considered in CSL \citep{keriven:hal-01329195}.
-Interestingly, when $s$ is big compared to $d,p$, \ie\ the model set contains sufficiently well-behaved distributions, then $\delta \approx \frac{1}{p}$.
-In the context of CSL (Section \ref{sec:compress_section}), this would give a rate of convergence of the empirical sketch to the true sketch of the order of $O(n^{-\frac{1}{2p}})$, which is reasonable compared to the $O(n^{-\frac{1}{2}})$ of the LRIP when $p$ is small (as in Section \ref{sec:wasserstein_learnability}).
+\end{restatable} This theorem has multiple implications.
+First it shows that, for a wide range of TI, PSD kernels, and under mild assumptions, $(\Sfrak,\W_p)$ is $(\kappa,\delta=\frac{2(\expo-p)}{p(d+2\expo)})$-embeddable with error $\eta > 0$.
+Note that the exponent $\delta$ is twice the exponent found in Section \ref{sec:thecaseofregular} for regular distributions, which is due to the fact that we directly regularize the distributions using the kernel associated to the MMD.
+Consequently, it leads to a slightly better better exponent (closer to $1$) than the one of the regular case, but at a price of an additive error term.
+We will also see in Example \ref{sec:example_rbf} how this error term $\eta > 0$ can be controlled.
+We emphasize that few assumptions on $\Sfrak$ are required: the distributions in the model set must have uniformly bounded $\expo$-moment, \ie\ $\sup_{\pi \in \Sfrak} \E_{\xbf \sim \pi}[\|\xbf\|_2^{\expo}]<+\infty$.
+This assumption is verified when, for example, $\Sfrak$ is the space of Gaussian mixtures whose parameters are in a compact subspace as considered in compressive statistical learning \citep{gribonval2020statistical}.
+Interestingly, if $\expo$ is big compared to $d,p$ then we have $\delta \approx \frac{1}{p}$.